rittmananalytics/mome/README.md

 # Welcome to The Official MOME Development Site

-**01-04-2019: Today we’re proud to bring you MOME 1.0.0.
-There are some big improvements to SunPlus SPG240/SPG280 audio emulation, Cognos Powerplay cube aggregation and initial support for Oracle Financial Analyzer database write-back.**
+_01-04-2019: Today we’re proud to bring you MOME 1.0.0.
+There are some big improvements to SunPlus SPG240/SPG280 audio emulation, Cognos Powerplay cube aggregation and initial support for Oracle Financial Analyzer database write-back_

 ## What is MOME?
-MOME is a framework for emulating multi-dimensional Online Analytical Processing ("MOLAP") console engines, 4GL programming languages and the games that ran on those consoles.
+MOME is a framework for emulating multi-dimensional Online Analytical Processing ("MOLAP") console engines, 4GL programming languages and the software that ran on those consoles.

 ## The MOME Project

-MOME's purpose is to preserve decades of multi-dimensional MOLAP engine game engine history.
-As analytical processing technology continues to rush forward, MOME prevents this important "vintage" software from being lost and forgotten.
-This is achieved by documenting the MOLAP engine, its storage format and query language, along with the games that you know and love from the 90's.
+MOME's purpose is to preserve decades of multi-dimensional MOLAP engine and software history.
+As analytical processing technology continues to rush forward, MOME prevents this important "vintage" technology from being lost and forgotten.
+This is achieved by documenting the MOLAP engine, its multi-dimensional storage format and 4GL query languages, along with the software that you know and love from the 90's such as Microsoft OLAP Services 7.0 AdventureWorks.

-Over time, MOME (originally stood for Multiple OLAP Machine Emulator) absorbed the sister-project MESS (Multi-dimensional Engine Super System), so MOME now documents a wide variety of (mostly vintage) MOLAP, Relational OLAP ("ROLAP") and now Hybrid OLAP "HOLAP" engines in addition to the MOLAP engines and desktop clients that were its initial focus.
+Over time, MOME (originally stood for Multiple OLAP Machine Emulator) absorbed the sister-project MESS (Multi-dimensional Engine Super System), so MOME now documents a wide variety of (mostly vintage) MOLAP, Relational OLAP ("ROLAP") and now Hybrid OLAP "HOLAP" engines in addition to the MOLAP engines and desktop applications that were its initial focus.

 ### Common Universal Binary Engine

-The Common Universal Binary Engine ("CUBE") core coordinates the emulation of several MOLAP engine common features at the same time such as indexed lookups, 4GL language parsing and pre-aggregation leaf-level data.
-These features are virtualized so MOME acts as a software layer between the original program of the engine and the virtualized engine that MOME runs in.
-MOME supports arbitrary dimension sizes, numbers of measures and cubes and aggregation hierarchies.
+The Common Universal Binary Engine ("CUBE") core coordinates the emulation of several common MOLAP engine features at the same time such as indexed lookups, 4GL language parsing and pre-aggregation of leaf-level data.
+These features are virtualized so MOME acts as a software layer between the original MOLAP 4GL and MDX language  and the virtualized engine that MOME runs in.
+MOME supports arbitrary dimension sizes, numbers of measures and aggregation hierarchies.

 ![MOME Emulator Architecture](https://rittmananalytics.com/s/mome_architecture.png)